Skip to main content

 Before choosing a tool, define what your presentation needs to communicate.
 The best client presentations cover all of these in a single, cohesive view:

-• Budget overview — Not a line-item spreadsheet, but a clear summary that connects spending to experience.
+• Budget overview -- A clear summary that connects spending to experience, not a line-item spreadsheet.
 Clients want to know where their money goes and why.

 Tools for Presenting Event Concepts